Travellat

 If we compare a handful of defense stocks, we can see that they have all been on a pretty steady climb since 2009.

-Direction Alerts Realistically, most of these stocks are overvalued.
+Realistically, most of these stocks are overvalued.
 Instead of buying defense stocks now after the news that military spending is increasing world-wide, wait for a correction and better valuations.

 It’s clear that after the Tuesday high this week that these stocks have started to come down, and this may be the beginning of a correction that would make defense stocks more attractive.